Your globally recognized partner for navigating robotics standards and regulations

 The functionality of robots in the 21st century has evolved and become much more complex than the first robots bolted to the floor or confined to operate on a fixed track.
 In many newer applications, robots can even travel and interact freely with people by different ways.
 Robots now apply advanced technologies, including functional safety features, sensor fusion, artificial intelligence and machine learning which help ensure robots function safely in any given environment.

 Robots now apply advanced technologies, including functional safety features, sensor fusion, artificial intelligence and machine learning.
 The need arose for standards to help ensure these robots' safe operation in various environments as they continue to find purpose in an ever-growing range of applications and environments.
 Required standards now include benchmarks for electrical and battery safety, energy storage and charging systems, robot mobility, collaboration and human interaction.
-UL, a global safety science leader, providing testing and certification to a wide range of standards applicable in various markets and industries, including robotics.
-UL safety science experts can help you bring your robotics to market safely, quickly and worldwide.
+UL Solutions, a global safety science leader, providing testing and certification to a wide range of standards applicable in various markets and industries, including robotics.
+UL Solutions safety science experts can help you bring your robotics to market safely, quickly and worldwide.

-UL's service offerings
+UL Solutions' service offerings

 Service robots for consumer and commercial